yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/linq/how-to-count-occurrences-of-a-word-in-a-string-linq.md

 ---
-title: Dizedeki bir sözcüğün tekrarlamalarını sayma (LINQ) (C#) ms.date: 07/20/2015 ms.assetid: f8e6f546-7c14-4aa1-8a75-e8d09f3b8ccd
+title: Bir dizedeki bir sözcüğün oluşumları nasıl sayilir (LINQ) (C#) ms.date: 07/20/2015 ms.assetid: f8e6f546-7c14-4aa1-8a75-e8d09f3b8ccd ms.openlocfilehash: 9c3ac2e0d44d52e437586a4d105a022f75c1dc54
-ms.openlocfilehash: 0411b0c17b57a49e031f078412b9e45692c619fe
-ms.sourcegitcommit: fbb8a593a511ce667992502a3ce6d8f65c594edf
+ms.sourcegitcommit: 7588136e355e10cbc2582f389c90c127363c02a5
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/16/2019
+ms.lasthandoff: 03/14/2020
-ms.locfileid: "74141345"
+ms.locfileid: "79169331"
 ---
-# <a name="how-to-count-occurrences-of-a-word-in-a-string-linq-c"></a><span data-ttu-id="8df54-102">Dizedeki bir sözcüğün tekrarlamalarını sayma (LINQ) (C#)</span><span class="sxs-lookup"><span data-stu-id="8df54-102">How to count occurrences of a word in a string (LINQ) (C#)</span></span>
+# <a name="how-to-count-occurrences-of-a-word-in-a-string-linq-c"></a><span data-ttu-id="39a6f-102">Bir dizedeki bir sözcüğün oluşumları nasıl sayilir (LINQ) (C#)</span><span class="sxs-lookup"><span data-stu-id="39a6f-102">How to count occurrences of a word in a string (LINQ) (C#)</span></span>
-<span data-ttu-id="8df54-103">Bu örnek, bir dizedeki belirli bir sözcüğün tekrarlamalarını saymak için bir LINQ sorgusunun nasıl kullanılacağını gösterir.</span><span class="sxs-lookup"><span data-stu-id="8df54-103">This example shows how to use a LINQ query to count the occurrences of a specified word in a string.</span></span> <span data-ttu-id="8df54-104">Sayıyı tamamlamak için öncelikle <xref:System.String.Split%2A> yönteminin bir dizi sözcük oluşturmak için çağrıldığını unutmayın.</span><span class="sxs-lookup"><span data-stu-id="8df54-104">Note that to perform the count, first the <xref:System.String.Split%2A> method is called to create an array of words.</span></span> <span data-ttu-id="8df54-105"><xref:System.String.Split%2A> yönteminin performans maliyeti vardır.</span><span class="sxs-lookup"><span data-stu-id="8df54-105">There is a performance cost to the <xref:System.String.Split%2A> method.</span></span> <span data-ttu-id="8df54-106">Dizedeki tek işlem kelimeleri saymaya ise bunun yerine <xref:System.Text.RegularExpressions.Regex.Matches%2A> veya <xref:System.String.IndexOf%2A> yöntemlerini kullanmayı düşünmelisiniz.</span><span class="sxs-lookup"><span data-stu-id="8df54-106">If the only operation on the string is to count the words, you should consider using the <xref:System.Text.RegularExpressions.Regex.Matches%2A> or <xref:System.String.IndexOf%2A> methods instead.</span></span> <span data-ttu-id="8df54-107">Ancak, performans kritik bir sorun değilse veya tümceyi zaten böldüğünüz takdirde, diğer sorgu türlerini kullanmak için tümceyi daha önce ayırdıysanız, LINQ 'ı kullanarak sözcükleri veya tümceleri de saymanız mantıklıdır.</span><span class="sxs-lookup"><span data-stu-id="8df54-107">However, if performance is not a critical issue, or you have already split the sentence in order to perform other types of queries over it, then it makes sense to use LINQ to count the words or phrases as well.</span></span>
+<span data-ttu-id="39a6f-103">Bu örnek, bir dize de belirtilen bir sözcüğün oluşumları saymak için linq sorgusu nasıl kullanılacağını gösterir.</span><span class="sxs-lookup"><span data-stu-id="39a6f-103">This example shows how to use a LINQ query to count the occurrences of a specified word in a string.</span></span> <span data-ttu-id="39a6f-104">Sayımı gerçekleştirmek için önce <xref:System.String.Split%2A> bir sözcük dizisi oluşturmak için yöntemin çağrıldığını unutmayın.</span><span class="sxs-lookup"><span data-stu-id="39a6f-104">Note that to perform the count, first the <xref:System.String.Split%2A> method is called to create an array of words.</span></span> <span data-ttu-id="39a6f-105">Yöntemin <xref:System.String.Split%2A> bir performans maliyeti vardır.</span><span class="sxs-lookup"><span data-stu-id="39a6f-105">There is a performance cost to the <xref:System.String.Split%2A> method.</span></span> <span data-ttu-id="39a6f-106">Dizedeki tek işlem sözcükleri saymaksa, bunun <xref:System.Text.RegularExpressions.Regex.Matches%2A> <xref:System.String.IndexOf%2A> yerine yöntemleri kullanmayı düşünmelisiniz.</span><span class="sxs-lookup"><span data-stu-id="39a6f-106">If the only operation on the string is to count the words, you should consider using the <xref:System.Text.RegularExpressions.Regex.Matches%2A> or <xref:System.String.IndexOf%2A> methods instead.</span></span> <span data-ttu-id="39a6f-107">Ancak, performans kritik bir sorun değilse veya üzerinde başka tür de sorguları gerçekleştirmek için cümleyi zaten böldüyseniz, sözcükleri veya tümcecikleri de saymak için LINQ'yi kullanmak mantıklıdır.</span><span class="sxs-lookup"><span data-stu-id="39a6f-107">However, if performance is not a critical issue, or you have already split the sentence in order to perform other types of queries over it, then it makes sense to use LINQ to count the words or phrases as well.</span></span>

-## <a name="example"></a><span data-ttu-id="8df54-108">Örnek</span><span class="sxs-lookup"><span data-stu-id="8df54-108">Example</span></span>
+## <a name="example"></a><span data-ttu-id="39a6f-108">Örnek</span><span class="sxs-lookup"><span data-stu-id="39a6f-108">Example</span></span>

 ```csharp
 class CountWords